ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2023.md

 ![chart-Monthly-Median-Win-Values](/uploads/chart-Monthly-Median-Win-Values-November.png)

-The median win value in November was 46.83, closely paralleling October's value.
+The median win value in November was 46.83 xBZZ, closely paralleling October's value.
 This consistency in median values suggests a stable and significant reward size for typical win events in the network.

 ## Monthly Average Win Values